Yadnik1/Overhead-Crane-Control-System/README.md

 The provided code serves as a critical component for configuring the decoder unit, facilitating the mapping of each key on the encoder to its respective relay on the decoder.
 This functionality is essential in scenarios where customization and flexibility are paramount, such as when an original equipment manufacturer (OEM) needs to provide a system that can adapt to the unique button-to-relay configurations of multiple clients.
 The code enables the OEM to initialize and manage memory structures that store the configuration data for different keys and sectors within the decoder.
 It supports both default settings and runtime customization of these configurations through AT commands received via UART.

 The code's working involves several key aspects.
 First, it initializes the memory with default values for each key and sector, ensuring a consistent starting point.
 Second, it processes AT commands sent over UART to customize the configuration, allowing the OEM or clients to modify the relay assignments for specific keys dynamically.
 Third, it employs Flash memory to store these configurations persistently, ensuring that the settings are retained even after power cycles.
 Lastly, it provides feedback to the user or clients through debug messages sent over UART, facilitating troubleshooting and verification of the configurations.
 This code serves as a robust and adaptable solution for managing button-to-relay mappings in a versatile and client-specific manner, making it highly valuable for the OEM's system customization needs.

+The EEPROM configuration firmware can be found in the Firmware folder in EEPROM.c file.

 ### Testing and Configuring the Decoder Unit
 ![Testing and Configuting the Decoder Unit](images/image3.png)